2025 MMCGME Quality Forum

 - The problem is clearly defined

-- The problem is relevant to healthcare improvement
+- The issue is relevant to healthcare improvement

 - The intervention is evidence-based

-- The data is well-organized, accurate, and supports the findings
+- Data is accurate, well-organized, and supports the findings

-- Clear presentation of measurable outcomes and results
+- Measurable outcomes and results are clearly presented

-- The project demonstrates a meaningful contribution to patient care or system efficiency
+- The project contributes meaningfully to patient care or system efficiency

-- The solution has potential for long-term impact or broader implementation
+- The solution shows potential for long-term impact or wider application

-- The presentation is well-structured and easy to follow
+- The presentation is structured, clear, and easy to follow

-- The proposed solution is realistic and practical in a healthcare setting
+- The proposed solution is realistic and feasible in a healthcare setting

 Quality and Safety Tools: